Stop for a Second: Listen to What Your Discomfort is Trying to Tell You

 Mindfulness as a Tool for Listening and Acceptance

 One of the simplest ways to start listening to ourselves and accepting our discomfort lies in mindfulness.
-Listening to our emotions is always easier if we observe our mind.
+Listening to our emotions is always easier if we observe our minds.
 Therefore noticing what we’re thinking in every moment will help us see details about our feelings we wouldn’t have otherwise.

 That’s the power of observation.
 We only pay attention to the nuances of our experience when we observe attentively.
 When we use our listening skills.